yoanmalie/d8-theming-guide/twig/twig-tutorial.md

 ### Twig autoescape enabled

-> Escape a string means to reduce ambiguity characters in a string.
+> To escape a string means to reduce ambiguous characters in a string.

 [Twig autoescape enabled](https://www.drupal.org/node/2296163) by default.
 This means that every string printed from a Twig template (anything between `{{ }}`) gets *escaped*.